chibiboba/JS-120/JS 129/Specifics Study Guide.md

   **<u>Don't want method overriding</u>**

 - To prevent method overriding, `super` keyword can also be used to call functions on the parent object, so we can use some functionality form parent class in the subtype class.

+  - super can only call instance methods and properties on the parent object, static methods and properties must be called using the constructor name.

   ```js
   class Vehicle {